winitzki/scall/tutorial/programming_dhall.md

 In System Fω, all well-typed expressions are guaranteed to evaluate to a unique final result.
 Thanks to this property, the Dhall interpreter is able to guarantee that any well-typed Dhall program will be evaluated in finite time to a unique **normal form** expression (that is, to an expression that cannot be simplified any further).

-Evaluation of a well-typed Dhall program will never create infinite loops or throw exceptions due to missing or invalid values or wrong types at run time, as it often happens in other programming languages.
+Evaluation of a well-typed Dhall program will never create infinite loops or throw exceptions due to missing or invalid values or wrong types at run time, as it happens in other programming languages.
 It is guaranteed that the correct normal form will be computed (although the computation may take a long time).

 Invalid Dhall programs will be rejected at the type-checking phase.